Like any other market, the insurance market comprises of sellers, buyers and middlemen.

 Most people tend to think of insurance in terms of personal insurances e.g. private car insurance, household insurance, life assurance etc. However, for most insurance companies, it is commercial and group insurances that form a big volume of their business.
 One single company could be spending millions per year on insurance premium.
 Thus buyers of insurance are individuals and enterprises.

 It is possible to buy insurance direct from the insurance company.
 It is also possible for an individual to use services of an intermediary.
 The commercial buyer however may be faced with complex risks.
 He needs expert advice to enable him assess the risks he has and match them to the best seller of the insurance in the market.
-In legal terms an intermediary is an agent who is authorized the principal to bring the principal into a contractual relationship with another third party.
+In legal terms an intermediary is an agent who is authorized by the principal to bring the principal into a contractual relationship with another third party.
 There are different forms of intermediaries in the market place:-

 - Insurance Broker – A broker is an individual or firm whose full time occupation is the placing of insurance with insurance companies e.g. AON Minet Insurance Brokers Ltd. The broker offers independent advice on a wide range of insurance matters e.g. insurance needs, best type of cover, best market, claims procedure etc. Most commercial insurance will be transacted through a registered broker